 Common Name: Hui Hui Suan

-Ranunculus chinensis is a Perennial up to 0.60 metres tall.
+Ranunculus chinensis is a perennial plant that can grow up to 0.60 metres tall.

 It has edible uses.